 You can use NRQL in these places:

 NRQL is one of several ways to query New Relic data.
-For more on other query options, see Query your data.
+For more on all query options, see Query your data.

 What data can you query with NRQL?

 FROM, and press space.
-The NRQL interface will suggest the types of data you can query, as shown here:
+The interface will suggest available types of data:

-To understand what attributes are available for a specific data type, type
+To see the attributes available for a specific data type, type

 FROM DATA_TYPE SELECT and press space.
 The interface will suggest available attributes.
 For example:

-To see the JSON associated with a data type, including all of its attributes, use the
+To see the complete JSON associated with a data type, including all of its attributes, use the

 keyset() attribute.
 For example: